PeculiarVentures/hancock-samples/template/README.md

-# Hancock create transaction example
+# Hancock create and use template example

-This example will create a new transaction and send it yo specified person.
+This example will create a new template, enrich document with sample fields as single step, and in another step send transaction to specified person using the template with programmatically prefilled field value for a specified recipient.

 Run example script:
 - Run the example with `node create.js API_TOKEN FILE_ID`.